Across Canada, Canadian Rockies & Luxury Alaska Cruise

-- 2 day rail journey onboard the award-winning Rocky Mountaineer
+- 2 day rail journey onboard the Rocky Mountaineer

 This popular itinerary lets you combine a stay in the vibrant city of Toronto, the beautiful coastal city of Vancouver & the mountain resort of Whistler.
 Combining these three destinations are perfect for your pre and post Alaska Cruise onboard Holland America line Nieuw Amsterdam.

 Based on May 2021.
 Other dates available - May - September 2019 - Call for details.

 Fly to Toronto from the UK and make your way independently to your central hotel

 Two full days to experience the sights of Canada’s largest and most diverse city.
 We recommend you take a City Tour – highlights include: The Eaton Centre, Chinatown, CN Tower and Old and New City Hall’s with lots of photo opportunities.
 There is an optional drop off at the Harbour for a boat tour (prices available on request).
 Overnight: Toronto